shopery/docker-workshop/exercise4_1/solution4_1.md

 ### 1️⃣ Fill the [docker-compose.yml](files/docker-compose.yml) file

-Have a look to [solution/docker-compose.yml](solution/docker-compose.yml)
+Have a look at [solution/docker-compose.yml](solution/docker-compose.yml)

 ### 2️⃣ Use the `docker-compose` binary to start the container